Factored Classifier-Free Guidance

 In this section, we present our \textit{\methodname} (\methodabbr) for counterfactual image generation.
-We begin by introducing an \textit{attribute-split conditioning embedder} (\cref{sec:Attribute-Split Conditioning Embedding}), which explicitly separates individual attributes in the embedding space to enable selective control.
-Building on this, we then describe our \methodabbr formulation (\cref{sec:group-wise-cfg}), which allows distinct guidance strengths to be applied to different subsets of attributes.
-Finally, we present how DCFG is integrated into DDIM-based counterfactual inference (\cref{sec:dcfg_for_cf}), detailing its application across abduction, action, and prediction steps using causally defined attribute groupings.
+We first propose a simple \textit{attribute-split conditioning embedder} (\cref{sec:Attribute-Split Conditioning Embedding}) as a practical implementation that separates attributes in the embedding space to enable selective control.
+Building on this, we then describe our \methodabbr formulation in detail (\cref{sec:group-wise-cfg}), which allows distinct guidance strengths to be applied to different subsets of attributes within an assumed causal graph.
+Finally, we present how \methodabbr is integrated into DDIM-based counterfactual inference (\cref{sec:dcfg_for_cf}), detailing its application across abduction, action, and prediction steps using causally defined attribute groupings.